Budapest Airport Guide 2026: Terminals & Transport

 Moving Between 2A and 2B: What You Need to Know

 Here’s where it gets interesting.
-Airside — once you’ve cleared security — 2A and 2B are physically connected and you can walk between them freely, provided you’re not crossing between Schengen and non-Schengen zones.
+Airside, once you’ve cleared security, 2A and 2B are physically connected and you can walk between them freely, provided you’re not crossing between Schengen and non-Schengen zones.
 If you’re connecting from a Schengen flight to a non-Schengen flight (or vice versa), you will need to pass through additional passport/border checks at the transfer point between the two zones.
-Landside — before security — both sub-terminals share the same check-in hall and arrivals area, so there’s no drama getting between them.
+Landside, before security, 2A and 2B are separate check-in halls with their own bag drops, so if you have walked into the wrong one you do have to walk out and along to the other.
+They sit in the same complex and share an arrivals area, so it is a few minutes, not a crisis, but check the building on your boarding pass before you join a queue.
 For the Budapest airport terminal connection time, allow at least 90 minutes for a connecting flight that crosses between Schengen and non-Schengen, and at least 60 minutes for same-zone connections.

 Gates, Check-In Desks and Lounges by Terminal